uezo/pycoki/README.md

 ## Features
 - Simple and Easy: Focused on just getting/setting value(s) with a few preparations(serialization, encoding...) and configurations
-- Compatibility: Same application interface when SQLite(default), MySQL, SQLServer and any other RDBMS is used for backend
+- Compatibility: Same application interface when SQLite(default), MySQL, SQLServer, PostgreSQL and any other RDBMS is used for backend
 - All data in one table: Same key for different values by using namespace(collection names, categories...)

 ## Installation